 In addition to her professional experience, she has a personal cultural and linguistic connection to the Hispanic community and is a two-time young adult cancer survivor herself.
-She serves as a patient advocate in the community and academic oncology setting and has spent over 10 years working with non-profit organizations that support cancer survivors.
-She brings a unique firsthand perspective to her oncology efforts and contributions to OCHE.
+She serves as a patient advocate in the community and academic oncology setting and has spent over a decade working with non-profit organizations that support cancer survivors.
+She brings a unique firsthand perspective to her oncology work and contributions to OCHE.

 Hispanic Patient Navigator

 Maria Combs, BS, is the Hispanic Clinical Trial Patient Navigator for the Comprehensive Cancer Center.
-Her role gives her the opportunity to serve the Hispanic/Latinocommunity in navigating the complex medical system in a cultural and competent manner.
+Her role gives her the opportunity to serve the Hispanic/Latino community in navigating the complex medical system in a cultural and competent manner.
 Maria provides support to cancer patients, caregivers and family members with a strong focus in giving them the opportunity to enhance their quality of life during diagnosis, treatment and after treatment completion, including educating patients about clinical research.

 Maria is also involved in community outreach, and is passionate to empower patients from active treatment through survivorship, always looking for opportunities to collaborate with other organizations in efforts to promote inclusion and reduce disparities in the Hispanic/Latino community.

 Emily Britt, MSW, is the Rural Patient Navigator for the Comprehensive Cancer Center.
 Her role is to provide navigation services to patients coming from rural communities.
 She is dedicated to helping patients, families, and caregivers navigate not only the healthcare system, but care throughout the cancer continuum.
 Through a psychosocial lens, she identifies and addresses potential barriers patients might have in receiving quality cancer care and follow-up.
-She also serves as a community liaison and works closely with community-based organizations and providers to address community needs for services and collaborate on educational opportunities regarding cancer care.
+She also serves as a community liaison and works closely with community-based providers to address community needs for services and collaborate on educational opportunities regarding cancer care.
 As a social worker, Emily enjoys building relationships and empowering patients throughout their cancer journey.